Our fee covers the work required to complete the sale of a residential property.

 - There is a defect in title, for example, the whole or part of the title has a possessory title or a title based on adverse possession, or the title does not have necessary rights of way, and requires us to prepare a statutory declaration (it is also likely that indemnity insurance will be required which you may have to pay if your buyer will not meet the cost): £150 plus VAT

-Our hourly rates range from £105 to £175 (plus VAT) based on the level of qualification and experience.
+In the vast majority of cases we will provide you with a fixed fee based on the above ranges once we have spoken to you and gathered all necessary information.
+Where we are unable to offer you a fixed fee we will provide you with a fee estimate based on the time we believe the sale will take.
+Our hourly rates range from £105 to £245 (plus VAT) based on the level of qualification and experience.
 Your work will be allocated to the most cost effective team member with the appropriate experience.

 Disbursements are costs related to your transaction that are payable to third parties.
 We handle the payment of the disbursements on your behalf.
 Disbursements may include the following: